clark800/entropass/README.md

 * Only clear clipboard if password is still in it
 * Submit bug report for public suffix checksum
 * Add validation check on public suffix list
+* Submit bug report for chrome to provide getBaseDomainFromHost